 How to order: Call 702-570-6363 to book a reservation or place an order for pickup or delivery.

 6125 Spring Mountain Road

-Looking for something quirky and different?
-Try LaMoon.
-It's almost like a French cafe, where jazz plays in the background and customers sit on mismatched furniture while enjoying a menu of Japanese-Thai fusion, coffee, tea, and desserts.
-The modified pad thai is basically a wrap, with noodles, dried shrimp, and vegetables surrounded by a thin layer of scrambled egg (instead of being mixed together) and fresh crab on top for a sweet, but balanced bite.
-The tiger steak (slices of marinated ribeye charcoal-grilled and pan-seared) arrives on a sizzling hot plate with a side of fish sauce and truffle french fries—because why not?
+LaMoon is almost like a French cafe, where jazz plays in the background and customers sit on mismatched furniture while enjoying a menu of Japanese-Thai fusion, coffee, tea, and desserts.
+The cocktails aren't bad either, skewing toward lighter, fruit-focused recipes to offset the deep flavors of the food.
+A modified pad thai is basically a wrap, with noodles, dried shrimp, and vegetables surrounded by a thin layer of scrambled egg (instead of being mixed together) with fresh crab on top for a sweet, but balanced bite.
+The tiger steak (slices of marinated ribeye charcoal-grilled and pan-seared) arrives on a sizzling hot plate with a side of fish sauce and truffle french fries.
 However, the Japanese-style curry—spicy, but sweetened with lychee and grapes—really seals the deal, especially with strips of savory roast duck added on top.

 How to order: Book a reservation or place a pickup order online.
 Delivery is available via Uber Eats or DoorDash.

 4601 Spring Mountain Road